georgeee/itmo-7sem-networks/jitterbug.md

 #### *token_pass_for_candidate ( candidate_i )*:

   0. Execute within timeout {token_pass_timeout}
       1. Leader computes new data from data variable, updates data variable
-    1. Leader passes message < TP1, token_id, node_list_hash > to candidate
+      2. Leader passes message < TP1, token_id, node_list_hash > to candidate
             1. candidate checks node_list_hash with hash of his node list and replies:
-           1. < TP2 >, if hashs differ
+            2. < TP2 >, if hashs differ
                1. Leader sends message < TP4, node_list >
                2. Candidate remembers node_list for the connection (but doesn't update variables)
-           2. < TP3 >, if hashs are equal.
+            3. < TP3 >, if hashs are equal.
 This case, candidate remembers node_list for the connection
-    2. Leader passes a message < TP5, token_id, data > to candidate
+      3. Leader passes a message < TP5, data > to candidate
-        * token was passed
+            0. token was passed
             1. candidate compares (using decision function) received data with it's data variable
             2. if self data is decided as less valuable, data and token_id variables are updated with received values
             3. candidate switches to leader state
       3. Leader updates node_list variable with updated penalties (see bellow)
       4. **return true**
   1. Timeut ticked, **return false**

 Aforementioned algo is repeatedly tried for all candidates in turn (following node list from current node).
 We will describe this in detail after describing penalties (which play a key role in process of candidate selection).